niondir/iot-dashboard/README.md

 ## Documentation ##

-For documentation see out [Github Wiki](https://github.com/Niondir/iot-dashboard/wiki)
+For documentation see our [Github Wiki](https://github.com/Niondir/iot-dashboard/wiki)